-For students already enrolled in a tertiary institution: The closing dates for applications for enrolment in single undergraduate units which are to count for credit towards a degree at another tertiary institution must reach the Undergraduate Studies Section by 30 September 2005 to be processed as "on time" and thereby avoid incurring a fee for late application.
+For students already enrolled in a tertiary institution: The closing dates for applications for enrolment in single undergraduate units which are to count for credit towards a degree at another tertiary institution must reach the Coursework Studies Section by 28 September 2007 to be processed as "on time" and thereby avoid incurring a fee for late application.

-All applications received after 30 September 2005 will be subject to a late fee and require Macquarie academic approval prior to the lodgement of the application (except non-metropolitan and interstate-see note below).
+All applications received after 28 September 2007 will be subject to a late fee and require Macquarie academic approval prior to the lodgement of the application (except non-metropolitan and interstate-see note below).

-- 1 October-31 October 2005 requires an \$92.00 late fee and all academic signatures of approval - 1 November-30 November 2005 requires a \$103.00 late fee and all academic signatures of approval

-- 1 December 2005-17 December 2005 requires a \$114.00 late fee and all academic signatures of approval - No applications will be considered after 6 January 2006.
+- 29 September-31 October 2007 requires an \$97.00 late fee and all academic signatures of approval - 1 November -30 November 2007 requires a \$109.00 late fee and all academic signatures of approval - 1 December 2007-4 January 2008 requires a \$120.00 late fee and all academic signatures of approval. - 2007 Year 12 candidates may apply for cross-institutional enrolment at Macquarie until 1 February 2008.

-NOTE: Non-metropolitan and interstate applicants are liable for the above late fees, however they do not need to obtain academic approvals as this will be arranged by the Undergraduate Studies Section.
+NOTE: Non-metropolitan and interstate applicants are liable for the above late fees, however they do not need to obtain academic approvals as this will be arranged by the Coursework Studies Section.

-2005 Year 12 and New Tertiary Students
+2007 Year 12 and New Tertiary Students

-Cross institutional applications will be accepted until 4 February 2006 No late fee is charged but proof of an offer to another university must be submitted.
+Cross institutional applications will be accepted until 4 January 2008.
+No late fee is charged but proof of an offer to another university must be submitted.